shivajiva101/KlipperWrt/README.md

 --------------------------------------------------------------------------
 ### Credits:
-* the ideea: Hackaday.com - for the [article](https://hackaday.com/2020/12/28/teardown-creality-wifi-box) that set me on this journey
+* the idea: Hackaday.com - for the [article](https://hackaday.com/2020/12/28/teardown-creality-wifi-box) that set me on this journey
 * the hard part: figgyc - for porting [OpenWrt](https://github.com/figgyc/openwrt/tree/wb01) to the Creality Wi-Fi Box
 * the essentials:
   - Kevin O'Connor - for [Klipper](https://github.com/KevinOConnor/klipper)